 I firmly believe that there are two fundamental issues that explain the world-wide discrimination and abuse of women.
 The first issue relates to our understanding and acceptance of what it means to be human.
 The second issue is, in some ways, related to the first, and concerns the acceptance of human emotions.

 If men have the decency to admit that having emotions and feelings of empathy is not synonymous with the absence of “manhood”, we will have taken a big step forward in the fight against misogyny.

 Feminism is not about equal rights or equality, but about freedom of choice.
 A woman must be allowed to live the life she chooses, whether it be looking after a family, having a career, or simply the way she dresses.
 Freedom of choice applies to all of us because we all human.
 This trait corresponds to what mathematicians call the lowest common denominator.
 It is the lowest common multiple of the denominators of a set of fractions, with the help of which you can easily add, subtract, and compare fractions.
 We need to understand, define, and accept, what it is to be human.
 Such an understanding and acceptance would not only simplify the relationship between men and women, but also allow the implementation of this relationship to be morally right.

-Loving and understanding a woman trying to succeed in a life that we all share, are prerequisites for discovering what sort of man you really are.
-It is an inevitable part of your own conatus that leads you to survival through reason and happiness.
-It arises from your very own path to perfection, and is the force in every animate creature, that leads to its preservation.
+Loving and understanding a woman trying to succeed in a life that we all share, is a prerequisite for discovering what sort of man you really are.
+It is an inevitable part of your own conatus that leads you to survive through reason and happiness.
+It arises from your very own path to perfection and is the force in every animate creature that leads to its preservation.

-Reason and emotion explain how it is possible for the conatus to bind together bodies in love.
-Confidence in ourselves, as men, emanates from the very idea to affirm the power of our own existence as well as to approve the existence of others.
+Reason and emotion explain how it is possible for the conatus to bind bodies in love.
+Confidence in ourselves, as men, emanates from the very idea to affirm the power of our own existence and to approve the existence of others.